carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Restaurant suggestions

 We will be using the catering service from Pi Restaurant, which is located in the same builiding as the conference venue.
-More restaurant suggestions for you are available on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
+More restaurant suggestions including [restaurats for Iftar](https://colettecolfer.wordpress.com/2013/07/24/iftar-in-a-pakistani-restaurant-ramadan-day-15-half-way-there/) for you are available on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
 If you have any recommendations please add them there.

 <img src="http://rosyandgrey.de/wp-content/uploads/2017/08/Dublin-Travelguide-Foodguide.png" width=305> <img src="taskforce_misc/a-z-images/dublin5.jpeg" width=300>